qubvel-org/segmentation_models.pytorch/docs/insights.rst

-🔧 Advanced
+🔧 Insights
 ===========

 1. Models architecture
 ~~~~~~~~~~~~~~~~~~~~~~

-All segmentation models in SMP (this library short name) are made of
+All segmentation models in SMP (this library short name) are made of:

 - encoder (feature extractor, a.k.a backbone)
 - decoder (features fusion block to create segmentation *mask*)
 - segmentation head (final head to reduce number of channels from decoder and upsample mask to preserve input-output spatial resolution identity)
 - classification head (optional head which build on top of deepest encoder features)

 2. Creating your own encoder